pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/amazon_web_services/aws-deploy-pachyderm.md

   postgresql:
     postgresqlUsername: "username"
     postgresqlPassword: "password"
+    # The name of the database should be Pachyderm's ("pachyderm" in the example above), not "dex"
     postgresqlDatabase: "databasename"
     # The postgresql database host to connect to.
 Defaults to postgres service in subchart
     postgresqlHost: "RDS CNAME"